snarkhunter/oofcanvas/README.md

 #### `Rectangle`

-The `Rectangle` class is not the same as the `CanvasRectangle`.
-`CanvasRectangle` is a `CanvasItem` that can be displayed. `Rectangle` is just a region of space.
+The `Rectangle` class is not the same as the `CanvasRectangle`, described below.  `CanvasRectangle` is a `CanvasItem` that can be displayed. `Rectangle` is just a region of space.

 A `Rectangle` can be constructed in several ways:

 * `Rectangle()` creates an empty rectangle at an undefined position.
 * `Rectangle(double x0, double y0, double x1, double y1)` creates a
   rectangle with diagonally opposite corners at (x0, y0) and (x1, y1).
-It doesn't matter which pair of diagonlly opposite corners are given.
+It doesn't matter which pair of diagonally opposite corners are given.
 * `Rectangle(const Coord &pt0, const Coord &pt1)` does the same, with
   `Coords` instead of `doubles`.